Estee Lauder lowers top end of year sales view, but Q1 profit up

-(Reuters) - Estée Lauder Cos Inc (EL.N) on Thursday lowered the top end of its full-year sales forecast, pointing to uncertainty in some key markets.
+Nov 1 (Reuters) - Estée Lauder Cos Inc on Thursday lowered the top end of its full-year sales forecast, pointing to uncertainty in some key markets.

 The company, known for brands as La Mer and MAC, now expects sales this year will rise 6 percent to 7 percent on a constant currency basis, compared with an earlier forecast of a range of 6 percent to 8 percent.